ulsdevteam/inlineHtmlGalley/README.md

 php lib/pkp/tools/installPluginVersion.php plugins/generic/inlineHtmlGalley/version.xml
 ```

+## Configuration

 Login as a Journal Manger and navigate to the Journal for which you wish to use inline display of HTML Galleys.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Inline HTML Galley -> Enable.

 Once enabled, the default view of an HTML Galley will extract the HTML `body` from the Galley and will place it inline in the Galley view.
 You will need to replicate any CSS or Javascript directives used in the `head` of the Galley in your website configuration.
 (Hint: see the Custom Headers plugin.)

 The Settings Form allows you to target another arbitrary HTML element from which to extract the HTML, via xpath.
-For example, since you likely have the article's title in an `h1` in the `body`, and Bootstrap3 will render the article title independently, you might want to target a content `div` within the body.
+For example, since you likely have the article's title in an `h1` in the `body`, and since Bootstrap3 will render the article title independently, you might want to target a content `div` within the body.

 The plugin provides article metadata as sidebar blocks, which may be enabled and positioned via the Website Settings.